phoenix-rtos/phoenix-rtos-doc/corelibs/libcache.md

 3. The pointer to the found line is returned.

 The desired chunk of data is read from the obtained line and written to the buffer supplied by the user.
-### Writing a buffer to the cache
+### Writing a buffer to a device via the cache
-Writing to the cache is implemented similarly to reading: data is written in the cache chunk-by-chunk from a supplied buffer. <br /><br /> The user might want to update just a few bytes in a specific cache line, hence the line needs to be found in the cache first.
+Writing via the cache is implemented similarly to reading: data is written in the cache chunk-by-chunk from a supplied buffer. <br /><br /> The user might want to update just a few bytes in a specific cache line, hence the line needs to be found in the cache first.
 On success the bytes starting from the offset are updated and a chosen write policy is executed. <br /><br /> If it happens that a line mapped from a specific address does not exist in the cache, it is created and written to the cache according to the algorithm below:

 1. The pointer to the LRU line is removed from the circular doubly linked list and dereferenced to find a pointee (a line in the green table).
 2. The line pointed to may be flushed to the cached source memory for coherence.
 Afterwards it is substituted by a new cache line.